Music ready to harvest at Hood River Garlic.

 Now it is time to kick back and wait for spring.
 December is an easy month for growing garlic.
 There is nothing to do but think about your wonderful garlic harvest six or seven months away.

+We start taking preseason orders for the fall planting season in January, so get your garlic wish list together and order your garlic for fall delivery.
+We sell out of the popular varieties very quickly, so don't wait too long!
 Depending on where you live will determine when your garlic plants begin to pop out of the ground.
 Your garlic may still be covered with snow.

 No matter what the weather pattern is our garlic plants begins to pop up late January, early February.